Kentucky Supreme Court denies request to block abortion ban

 Kentucky’s justices in Thursday’s ruling denied a request by the abortion clinics to reimpose an injunction that temporarily prevented the state’s near-total abortion ban from taking effect.

-In doing so, the Supreme Court ruled that the “circumstances” presented by the clinics and their attorneys in their motion “do not rise to the level of extraordinary cause.”
+In doing so, the Supreme Court ruled that the circumstances presented by the clinics and their attorneys in their motion “do not rise to the level of extraordinary cause.”

+The court’s chief justice, John D. Minton, noted the weight of the case in a dissent with the majority.

+“It is difficult to comprehend a more important or serious legal issue than legal access to abortion in the Commonwealth,” Minton wrote.
+Minton said the court should have reinstated the lower court’s temporary injunction while the case is litigated.

 The court agreed to take the case and set a schedule for the submission of briefs and for arguments before the justices.
 The high court set a hearing for Nov.
 15. That will be after the upcoming general election, when a proposed constitutional amendment about abortion is on the ballot.
 Voters will be asked whether the state’s constitution should be amended to say there is no right to abortion.